-Officials are promoting lower-cost, short-term health plans
+Trump’s cheaper short-term health plans have coverage gaps

 “The insurance company will ask you a series of questions about your health,” Moriello said.
 “They are not going to cover anything related to a pre-existing condition.
 There is a relatively small risk to the insurance company on what they would pay out relative to those plans.”

-Nonetheless, the CEO of a company that offers short-term plans says they’re a “rational decision” for some people.
+Nonetheless, the CEO of a company that offers short-term plans said they’re a “rational decision” for some people.

 “It’s a way better alternative to not being insured,” said Jeff Smedsrud of Pivot Health.
 “I don’t think it’s permanent coverage.
 You are constantly betting that for the rest of your life you won’t have any health issues.”